-They also have a vested interest in the 2nd amendment and gun control because it can affect their bottom line.
+They also have a vested interest in the 2nd Amendment and gun control because it can affect their bottom line.
 Their main client is gun stores.
-There has always been much controversy over what constitutes an "Assault Rifle and High Capacity Magazines."
+There has always been much controversy over what constitutes an assault rifle and high capacity magazine.

 The National Rifle Association (NRA)

 The NRA was founded in 1871 and is an American nonprofit organization that promotes the following:

 - Law enforcement training